burningwater202/Uboard/index.md

 1. Checkpoint 1: Make HTML page and learn how to use Spring/start work on spring server
 2. Checkpoint 2: Work on Upload/Download functionality ~~and sound playing.~~ Create the "soundboard maker" javascript code for  generating soundboard
 3. Checkpoint 3: Modify the upload/download functions in order to get them to fit with the soundboard.
 Modify the javascript behind the  generated soundboard so that it determines whether or not a particular button is pre-populated with a sound based on its unique button number.
 This will require full SQL integration.
 4. Final Checkpoint: Fix sound integration so that it works with Spring Boot.
 Finalize the javascript and thymeleaf behind the soundboard to allow it to pull from database and use local uploaded sounds

+*Final Update*

+Seeing as the project went through many iterations and changes over the course of the semester, the project schedule has been modified in a way that reflects the work that was done on the project for each update.

 ## Project Justification